-The \$41.4 in the Endowment Fund (2019 - \$41.2) must be maintained in perpetuity and is not available for spending.
-However, each year a portion of the investment income is available for spending in accordance with donors' restrictions and University policy.
+The \$53.7 in the Endowment Fund (2020 - \$41.4) must be maintained in perpetuity and is not available for spending.
+However, each year a portion of the investment income is available for spending in accordance with donors' restrictions and university policy.
 This portion of the investment income earned on the Endowment Fund is transferred to the Trust Fund for spending, increasing the expendable funds.
-The chart shows the breakdown by category of the Endowment Fund balance on March 31, 2020.
+The chart shows the breakdown by category of the Endowment Fund balance on March 31, 2021.

 Endowment investments are recorded at fair value and investment income, including unrealized gains and losses, is allocated to the related endowments.
-Investment performance recognized a net investment loss, including unrealized net losses of \$3.4, for 2020 of \$1.5.
-This is directly due to market fluctuations caused by the COVID-19 pandemic.
+Investment performance recognized net investment income of \$11.1.
+This included net unrealized gains of \$9.5.
+This is directly due to a strong market rebound in 2021.
+Net Unrealized losses for 2020 were \$3.4, representing a \$12.9 improvement over the prior year.